colintsmith/startup/notes.md

 ## destructuring
 Destructuring is pulling items out of an array.
 Say 'a' is an array with like 4 numbers in it:
 const [b,c] = a;
 with that would set b and c equal to the first two numbers in the a array.
+this works also with the rest triple thing if you do this:
+const [b,c,...end] = a
+this would be the same but the end variable would be the rest of the array